ministryofjustice/hmpps-ppud-automation-api/docs/runbooks/RUNBOOK.md

 ### Deployment

-We use CircleCI to manage deployments (see [.circleci/config.yml](../../.circleci/config.yml) for the full configuration):
+We use GitHub Actions to manage deployments (see [.github/workflows/pipeline.yml](../../.github/workflows/pipeline.yml) and [.github/workflows/deploy_to_env.yml](../../.github/workflows/deploy_to_env.yml) for the full configuration):

-- Built docker images are pushed to [quay.io](https://quay.io/repository/hmpps/hmpps-ppud-automation-api).
+- Built docker images are pushed to [ghcr.io](https://ghcr.io/ministryofjustice/hmpps-ppud-automation-api).
 - Deployment to kubernetes uses helm.

 ### Troubleshooting